doanhtu07/hello-word-vcpkg/README.md

-# Basic setup
+# Target MacOS basic setup

-NOTE: This setup is tested on MacOS only.
-For Windows, read further below.
+**NOTE**: For targeting Windows (using your MacOS machine), read further below.

-## Tutorial
+## Tutorial link

+Assuming you are on a MacOS machine, you can follow the official tutorial for bash here:

 https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-bash

-## Install vcpkg
+### 1. Install vcpkg

 Install vcpkg with `brew install vcpkg`